Deterministic and Reliable Software-Defined Vehicles: key building blocks, challenges, and vision: Software Defined Vehicles

-The Eclipse Foundation, within its \ac{sdv} working group, is also working within incubating initiatives to define orchestrators and virtualization managers (Ankaios, Velocitas), vehicle abstraction models (Chariott), a development platform (Kuksa), an abstraction layer for communication between nodes (eCAL) and operation system (MoEc.\ac{os}) with support for \ac{dds} and integration with environments such as the SUMO and CARLA simulators (further details in \cref{sec:arch-testbed}).
+Regarding the open-source community, alternatives such as the Eclipse Foundation, within its \ac{sdv} working group, is also working within incubating initiatives to define: a) orchestrators and virtualization managers (Ankaios, Velocitas); b) vehicle abstraction models (Chariott); c) a development platform (Kuksa); and d) an abstraction layer for communication between nodes (eCAL) and operating system (MoEc.\ac{os}) with support for \ac{dds} as well as simulators such as SUMO and CARLA (see~\cref{sec:arch-testbed}).
 While in an initial development phase, these projects can be a good future basis for anyone entering the \ac{sdv}.

-Continental, with the Amazon \ac{iot} for Automotive\footnote{More details at \myurl{https://catalog.workshops.aws/awsiotforautomotive/en-US}.} support, is also working towards a \enquote{a modular multi-tenant hardware and software framework that connects the vehicle to the cloud}\footnote{More details at \myhref{https://aws.amazon.com/pt/blogs/architecture/developing-a-platform-for-software-defined-vehicles-with-continental-automotive-edge-caedge/}{https://aws.amazon.com/pt/blogs/architecture/developing-a-platform-for-\\software-defined-vehicles-with-continental-automotive-edge-caedge/}.}.

-Autoware, through its Open AD Kit, the first \ac{soafee} blueprint, enables cloud-native DevOps of autonomous driving solutions for \ac{sdv}\footnote{Developer documentation at \myurl{https://autowarefoundation.github.io/open-ad-kit-docs/latest/version-2.0/}.}.
+The \ac{soafee}\footnote{\myhref{https://www.soafee.io/}{soafee.io}, more details at \myhref{https://www.arm.com/blogs/blueprint/cloud-native-automotive-development}{arm.com}.} presents a cloud-native alternative with an architecture enhanced for mixed-criticality automotive applications with corresponding open-source reference implementations to enable commercial and non-commercial offerings.
+Autoware, an open-source project for autonomous driving\footnote{\myhref{https://autoware.org/}{autoware.org}}, through its Open AD Kit, the first \ac{soafee} blueprint, enables cloud-native DevOps of autonomous driving solutions for \ac{sdv}\footnote{Developer documentation at \myhref{https://autowarefoundation.github.io/open-ad-kit-docs/latest/version-2.0/}{autowarefoundation.github.io}.}.

-Hardware companies such as Renesas propose the AosCloud\footnote{More details at \myurl{https://www.renesas.com/us/en/software-tool/aosedge-platform}.}, a solution to support \acp{oem} and service providers from seamless software installation to operation in the vehicle, and implement various new services and functional enhancements simply.